Published by Jeremy. Last Updated on February 7, 2023.

 Have you visited Murchison Falls?
 Did you see any great animals?
 Comment below to let us know!

 Thinking of taking a safari in Africa?
 Check out Churchill Safaris who we used for our own private tour of Uganda.
-Or, if you're looking to head out with a group to save a bit of cash, check out Intrepid Travel or G Adventures!
+Or, if you're looking to head out with a group to save a bit of cash, check out G Adventures!
 And since this is an adventure activity, do not forget to pick up travel insurance before you depart as well!